alirezafarhadi01/alirezafarhadi01.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-My research interests include Machine Learning and Theory of Computer Science.
+My research interests include Machine Learning and Computer Science.
 I am passionate about exploring diverse challenges within mathematics, blending them seamlessly with emerging inquiries in machine learning and deep learning.
 My goal is to innovate and create novel solutions in these dynamic fields.

 {style="text-align: justify;"}